 3. Be wary

 Don’t trust anyone who approaches you – especially in Marrakech.
 If someone approaches you and asks you if you’re lost, ignore them, even if you are lost.
-If you give them the time of day, they will insist you pay them and they can make you feel quite uncomfortable.
+If you engage with them, it’s likely they’ll insist you pay them (for helping you) and they can make you feel quite uncomfortable.
 I know this sounds rude, but it’s easier to just ignore them.
-However if you are lost or need help, feel free to approach someone in a shop or restaurant etc. generally they can be trusted – it’s just the sly guys that approach you to be wary of.
+If you are lost or need help, approach someone in a shop or restaurant etc. generally they can be trusted – it’s just the sly guys that approach you to be wary of.

 If they approach you = NO